Postmark logo

 Which is more popular, Postmark or Resend?

-On the Knock platform, Postmark handled 25M–100M messages from January 22nd to April 22nd compared to 10M–25M for Resend.
-Postmark volume has remained stable, while Resend volume has remained stable.
+On the Knock platform, Postmark handled 25M–100M messages from March 24th to June 22nd compared to 10M–25M for Resend.
+Postmark is currently trending upward in adoption, while Resend volume has remained stable.

 Can I use both Postmark and Resend together?